kalpanibhagya/calculator/README.md

 # Calculator

-A small example project with a web UI and a Python script.
+A simple calculator project with a web UI and a FastAPI endpoints.

 ### Project structure
 - `index.html` — simple web interface for the calculator.